 Scenario: An application wants to create a secure collection of databases where the data is owned and controlled by the end user

 Example: A developer creates a decentralized game and wants to create a custom database of game metadata to store for the user.
 The game metadata can only be unlocked by the user via a consent sign in message in the Verida Wallet

 Assumptions: The data is proprietary to the application and a user is unlikely to want that data to be shared / used by other applications.

-Access to this data is typically “unlocked” in real time by sending a Connection Request to the user's Vault request to the user’s Vault, but the data isn’t visible by default in the Verida Wallet.
+Access to this data is typically “unlocked” in real time by sending a Connection Request to the user's Wallet, but the data isn’t visible by default in the Verida Wallet.

 Sharing access to lots of private data (Data synchronization)

 Scenario: A user has a lot of personal data stored in their Verida Wallet that your application wants consent to securely read and write.